PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed, 8 deselected in 3.58s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed deep-skip checkpoint moves `_optimize_sinet_deep_skip_concat_resize_affine_tail_chains` to the dedicated `passes/sinet_deep_skip_layout.py` owner.
+Matching is split into three bounded, side-effect-free resolvers: the terminal Concat/MUL/post-Transpose/ADD/PReLU tail, the central ADD/MUL/ADD/PReLU residual stage, and the Resize/affine dual branch feeding the first Concat.
+The combined plan proves all sixteen semantic operators and four removable adapters before any mutation; a partially matched stage is never applied.

+The Resize MUL/ADD, both channel Concats, the central residual stage, and the terminal MUL are lifted to NHWC.
+The terminal ADD/PReLU retains its canonical NHWC tensors.
+The central residual source may be an already annotated NHWC tensor, as in the current SiNet graph, or an NCHW tensor with one explicit earlier NCHW-to-NHWC adapter.
+Relational concrete shape, dynamic signature, logical/physical layout, and typed permutation contracts replace the former 40-by-40 heuristic.
+The four removed adapters are the Resize input adapter, the independent branch adapter, the deep-skip adapter, and the terminal post adapter; the explicit central adapter, when present, remains available to its existing branch and becomes the residual input.

+Concat contracts are derived independently on original NCHW axis 1 and target NHWC axis 3.
+Producer uniqueness, exact consumer multiplicity, dependency order, private intermediates, floating dtype, quantization, fused activation, Resize provenance, and canonical output metadata are validated across the whole island.
+Six NCHW-side affine/PReLU constants must broadcast before and after an explicit axis rotation.
+The already-NHWC terminal ADD/PReLU constants use the canonical post contract.
+All eight roles are grouped by tensor identity; unrelated consumers receive one deterministic clone and conflicting shared orientations reject the plan.

+Constant cloning/rewiring and metadata updates are now shared helpers used by the full-tail, post-MUL, late-residual, and deep-skip SiNet owners.
+The deep- skip plan is re-resolved immediately before apply, then clone names, four removals, five data-input changes, both Concat axes, and every metadata target are preflighted.
+One differential index, graph-ordered candidates, a 32- rewrite ceiling, success-only pruning, and Session LayoutState synchronization replace the full-map `while True` loop.
+The lowerer helper is now a 17-line dispatcher and its sole production call supplies LayoutState.

+Deep-skip focused coverage passed with `54 passed in 0.50s`; the combined SiNet indexed suites passed with `261 passed in 0.79s`.
+Coverage includes twenty-four FLOAT16/FLOAT32/FLOAT64 numerical-equivalence combinations across both operand/Concat orders, both Resize families, scalar/raw constants, and the explicit central adapter; four direct-NHWC correction/reference cases;
+dynamic signatures; shared external constant cloning; candidate-only and capped execution; twenty transactional unsafe contracts; explicit channel- last selection; stale-plan revalidation; clone collision; no-index preflight;
+differential-index validation; and LayoutState validation.

+The sequential real SiNet integration passed with `1 passed in 2.51s`.
+Legacy and indexed owners produced identical 449,824-byte float32 artifacts with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`
+and identical 253,452-byte float16 artifacts with SHA-256
+`180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The sequential real-model `-cotof` run reported `max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `184 passed in 49.18s`, and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed with `3 passed, 8 deselected in 3.66s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.